 - High on the Hill, a pamphlet-style publication by the Alumni Council, presents Tufts traditions and lore through a tour of its Medford campus.

-- Many historical images of Tufts are available through Tufts Online Photographs.
+- Many historical images of Tufts are available through the Tufts Digital Library.

 - Check out historic snapshots of the Tufts Homepage since 1997, courtesy of Internet Archive, Wayback Machine.